A certain Dr Mintz seems to be changing his mind on the electronic cigarette!

 7. Conflict of interest

 We understand that it is quite normal for opinions to be given by people receiving money from companies with a financial interest in the issue.
 (We certainly have a financial interest in electronic cigarettes!)
 However, Dr Mitz perhaps ought to declare his pharma ties.
-His failure to do so has caused problems in the past, when he defended the pharmaceutical products on a Forbes blog without declaring that he had been paid funds by the companies that manufactured the products (see A Forbes Guest Blogger and His Pharma Ties.)
+His failure to do so has caused problems in the past, when he defended the pharmaceutical products on a Forbes blog without declaring that he had been paid funds by the companies that manufactured the products (see A Forbes Guest Blogger and His Pharma Ties (page since removed).)